rackerlabs/genestack/docs/storage-object-store-swift-3rd-party.md

 ## Using S3 boto3

+S3 boto3 is a python library that can be imported into your python code to perform object tasks such as, uploading, deleting and reading objects from a Flex Object endpoint.

 Using the access and secret keys from the commands above you can start using Flex Object storage in your python application.
 An example of using S3 Boto3 in python can be found here:

 ``` python